Electric cars

 anything from half-an-hour to a whole night to recharge ("fill up")

-and, even then, probably won't get you further than a couple of
+and, even then, probably won't get you further than

-hundred kilometers before the batteries run flat.
+a few hundred kilometers before the batteries run flat.

 Where a gas tank is a relatively compact thing that sits neatly out of sight, the